How to Optimize for Google AI Mode: Step-by-Step Guide (2026)

 FAQ

-Does AI Mode affect my organic traffic?
+Does AI Mode affect organic rankings?

 Google AI Mode is the biggest shift in search since the introduction of featured snippets.
 The sites that optimize for citations now will own the traffic when AI Mode becomes the default search experience.
 Start with Step 1 today.
 Run the audit.
 Then work through each step in order.